satyadev2/Orbit-Wallet/readme.md

 # apis

+### /users/:userId
-## /users/:userId  -- User
+  -- User Details

+### /users/:userId/transactions
-## /users/:userId/transactions -- Transactions by userId based on given filters
+  -- Transactions by userId based on given filters

+### /transactions
-## /transactions -- All Transactions by userId based on given filters
+  -- All Transactions by userId based on given filters